openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 ## privacyManager.stopUsingPermission

-stopUsingPermission(tokenID: number, permissionName: string, callback: AsyncCallback&lt;void&gt;): void
+stopUsingPermission(tokenID: number, permissionName: Permissions, callback: AsyncCallback&lt;void&gt;): void

-Stops recording the permission usage event.
-This API is called by the system service and uses an asynchronous callback to return the result. **startUsingPermission** and **stopUsingPermission** are used in pairs.
+Stops using a permission.
+This API is called by a system application and uses a promise to return the result. **startUsingPermission** and **stopUsingPermission** are used in pairs.
+This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.PERMISSION_USED_STATS (available only to system applications)